Skip to contents

 labelcex

 Numeric.
 Manual control for font size of individual labels.
-If NULL (default), uses dynamic font size that adjusts automatically based on matrix dimensions (range 0.2-0.7).
-For matrices with more than 500 individuals, labels are automatically hidden.
+If NULL (default), uses a dynamic font size that adjusts automatically based on matrix dimensions (range 0.2–0.7).
+Labels are hidden automatically when N > VISMAT_LABEL_MAX (default 500).

 ...